Michael M. Cernea

-Michael (Mihail) M. Cernea (born 14 October 1931) is a sociologist and anthropologist born in Romania who reestablished himself in the USA in 1974 where he has since lived.
+Michael (Mihail) M. Cernea (born 14 October 1931) is a sociologist and anthropologist born in Romania who reestablished himself in the United States in 1974, where he has since lived.
 He is widely recognized for introducing sociological and anthropological approaches into the World Bank.
 He worked as the World Bank's Senior Adviser for Sociology and Social Policy until 1997.
 He has published on a wide range of the effects of development, including social change, social forestry, participation, grassroots organizations, and population resettlement.
 He is an author of the term "development-induced displacement and resettlement".

-Freidenberg reports Cernea as arguing that "Development Anthropology is a Contact Sport".
+Judith Freidenberg reports Cernea as arguing that "Development Anthropology is a Contact Sport".

 Biography

-Michael Cernea started working as assistant researcher in the Institute of Philosophy of the Romanian Academy in 1958, became principal researcher, defended his PhD in 1962 and became the Chief of the Institute’s social research section soon thereafter.
+Michael Cernea was born in Iași.
+After graduating from the Faculty of Philosophy of the University of Bucharest in 1954, he started working as assistant researcher in the Institute of Philosophy of the Romanian Academy in 1958, became principal researcher, defended his PhD in 1962 and became the Chief of the Institute’s social research section soon thereafter.
 During the 1960s, he helped break the official publication on empirical anthropological research in Romania at that time by shifting the research section h led at the institute of Philosophy from general social philosophy to empirical sociological field investigations in industrial and rural sociology.
-He was invited as visiting researcher at the Centre D’Etudes Sociologiques in Paris (1967) and as Fellow in residence at the Center for Advanced Studies in the Behavioral Sciences (CASBS), Stanford, USA in 1970-1971.
-The European Society for Rural Sociology elected him as Vice-President (1973-1977).
-The Romanian Academy awarded Dr. Cernea the Vasile Conta Prize, and other prizes and distinctions for his research publications.
+He was invited as visiting researcher at the Centre D’Etudes Sociologiques in Paris (1967) and as Fellow in residence at the Center for Advanced Studies in the Behavioral Sciences (CASBS), Stanford, USA in 1970–1971.
+The European Society for Rural Sociology elected him as Vice-President (1973–1977).
+The Romanian Academy awarded Cernea the Vasile Conta Prize, and other prizes and distinctions for his research publications.